Questioned document examination: Principle of identification

 The concept of 'identification' as it is applied in the forensic sciences is open to discussion and debate.
 Nonetheless, the traditional approach in the discipline of forensic document examination is best expressed as follows:

 "When any two items possess a combination of independent discriminating elements (characteristics) that are similar and/or correspond in their relationships to one another, of such number and significance as to preclude the possibility of their occurrence by pure coincidence, and there are no inexplicable disparities, it may be concluded that they are the same in nature or are related to a common source (the principle of identification)."

 The evaluation of such characteristics is now predominantly subjective though efforts to meaningfully quantify this type of information are ongoing.
 Subjective evaluation does not mean that the results of properly conducted comparisons will be unreliable or inaccurate.
 To the contrary, scientific testing has shown that professional document examiners (as a group) out-perform lay-people when comparing handwriting or signatures to assess authorship.

-However, this type of 'subjective' analysis depends greatly upon the competency of an individual examiner.
+However, this type of subjective analysis depends greatly upon the competence of an individual examiner.